-Zaalim is a testimony of the age of ultra-violence in Bollywood before the Khans, YRF and the Johars wrapped it into a candy floss ball of mush for the next ten odd years.
-Zaalim relates the story of Ravi (Akshay Kumar) a mild mannered young man who wants to be happy in his life with his girlfriend and family.
+Zaalim is a testimony of the age of ultra-violence in Bollywood before the Khans, YRF and the Johars wrapped it into a candy floss ball of mush for the next ten-odd years.
+Zaalim relates the story of Ravi (Akshay Kumar) a mild-mannered young man who wants to be happy in his life with his girlfriend and family.
 Life seems to be going well for him until he gets into a tangle with Vinod (Arjun), the son of a powerful gangster Jaikal (Mohan Joshi).
 After multiple provocations, Ravi beats up Vinod whose ego is hurt more than his body.

 Zaalim is by far one of the most outrageous films that you will see.
 The logic and continuity go for a toss every once in a while.
-The characters overact at many junctures and the setting is overtly melodramatic but it is a lot of fun.
+The characters overact at many junctures and the setting is overly melodramatic but it is a lot of fun.
 The primary reason for that is the breezy plot.
-The film’s story no matter how much ridiculous never stagnates.
+The film’s story no matter how ridiculous never stagnates.
 The plot points are reached one after the other and the story constantly keeps moving a breakneck speed.
 Even the romantic routines are done with such speed as though the characters are about to miss a train if they moved any slower.

 The action takes a while to start and once it does, it doesn’t let go.
 The fights and chases are almost ceaseless adding a lot of fluidity to the narrative.
 Akshay Kumar is in top form as he fights like his life depended on it.
 He hadn’t got his acting quite right till that point of time but he had that charisma to hook the audiences.
 The initial beginning portrays him as a reserved and controlled individual but with the dead bodies piling up, he unleashes his bestiality on the perpetrators with such physicality that it is highly entertaining to watch.
-The many song and dance routines provide him an opportunity to flex his dancing feet well.
+The many songs and dance routines provide him an opportunity to flex his dancing feet well.

 Zaalim tries everything in its capacity to entertain the audience and it succeeds for most of the part.
 It might not have been a hit but was surely a film to watch out for in 1994.
-Over the years it has achieved a cult status among cheap grind-house action fare fans in India because of its rather outrageous content.
-If you have a taste for such film, Zaalim is a worthy watch.
+Over the years it has achieved cult status among cheap grind-house action fare fans in India because of its rather outrageous content.
+If you have a taste for such films, Zaalim is a worthy watch.